 Web design trends are always a glimpse into the future.
 2023 promises to enter digital history as an experimental artistic year.
 So let’s discuss 4 design trends that will help you select the best colors for marketing purposes next year.

 One of the leading trends of recent years is minimalism.
-According to a joint study by Adobe Systems, Inc. and the University of Toronto, modern users prefer simple combinations that use 2 to 3 colors.
-In 2022 the use of a completely monochrome palette has changed to a more colorful one.
+According to a joint study by Adobe and the University of Toronto, modern users prefer simple combinations that use 2 to 3 colors.
+In 2022, the use of a completely monochrome palette has changed to a more colorful one.

 The goal of new minimalism is to make the site more interesting without detracting from the essence of the page.
 Black and white background with a lot of air and small bright accents helps to achieve this goal.

-Let’s look at Unit.co, a banking software platform provider, they embrace minimalism to near perfection.
+Let’s look at Unit.co, a banking-as-a-service platform.
+Its website embraces minimalism to near perfection.
 The luxury black website with tastefully used color elements grabs our attention and guides us to focus on the most important messages.